-Expert FSO is a division of Softworld, Inc. that specializes in DSS compliance, NISP regulations, FSO outsourcing, and other security challenges that cleared facilities might encounter.
+Expert FSO, a division of Softworld, Inc., specializes in DSS compliance, NISP regulations, FSO outsourcing, and other security challenges that cleared facilities might encounter.

 Outsource your FSO responsibilities to Expert FSO.
 On a contract basis, we will provide FSO support services for both day-to-day tasks and annual DSS inspection preparation.

 Many companies we work with do not want to incur the overhead of a full-time FSO and find it more cost effective to hire us on an hourly basis.
 Some clients outsource these tasks because their FSO wears multiple hats and does not have the time to manage the many responsibilities required to remain compliant.